Myalgic Encephalomyelitis/Chronic Fatigue Syndrome

 - History of whiplash

-- History of brain concussion
+- History of brain concussion or brain injury

 - History of major surgery with anesthesia

-- History of major emotional trauma
+- History of long-term prolonged mental or emotional stress

-- Prior long-term exposure to environmental toxins (mycotoxins from mold, pesticides, heavy metals, etc.), which can cause brain inflammation
+- Prior long-term exposure to environmental toxins (mycotoxins from mold, pesticides, heavy metals, etc.), which can cause brain inflammation (some people do not react, some do)

 - Carbon monoxide poisoning